-Hill sprints also allow for more evenly distributed training stress.
 In a flat sprint, the average recreational runner is going to be using mostly hamstrings to move; in a hill sprint, however, the incline necessitates increased recruitment of the rest of your posterior chain.
 Your hamstrings will definitely get a lot of work, but so will your glutes, low back, and calves.
 Put another way, hill sprints share the load a bit more evenly.
-Not only does this help prevent injury, it also allows for easier recovery.
-This is a huge point: if you can’t recovery from your conditioning, your strength work is going to suffer—and so will your results.
+Not only does this help prevent injury, but it also allows for easier recovery.
+This is a huge point: if you can’t recover from your conditioning, your strength work is going to suffer—and so will your results.

 On the bright side, though, hill sprints are great for shoring up the weaknesses they expose, so whether it’s aerobic capacity or hamstring exhaustion that’s slowing you down, a few weeks of the Super Sprint program will get you sorted.

 All of that in addition to helping you shred fat while you become faster; much, much faster.
-And since we know that speed kills, as long as you’re willing to put in the work, you’ll be dominating on whatever field you choose.
+And since we know that speed kills, as long as you’re willing to put in the work, you’ll be dominating whatever field or court or ice you choose.

 Total Workout Time: ~17 minutes